 Automatic Choke

-Since the amount of choke needed depends on outside temperature, adjust an automatic choke each summer and winter as necessary.
+Since the amount of choke needed depends on outside temperature, adjust the automatic choke each summer and winter as necessary.

-The air cleaner must be removed to gain access to the choke.
-While removing, note any vaccum lines removed.
-These must be reconnected or plugged before running the engine
+If adjustment is necessary, first remove the air cleaner — it must be removed to gain access to the choke.
+While removing, note any vacuum lines removed.
+These must be reconnected or plugged before running the engine.

 Overview